4km3/docker-dnsmasq/README.md

 foreground, there is no logging enabled by default.
 To send logging to stdout you can add `--log-facility=-` as an option.

+## Traceability

+These Docker images are automatically labeled with the Git commit revision of the tree that was used to produce them, and can be obtained by running:

+    docker image inspect foo | jq '.[0].Config.Labels["org.opencontainers.image.revision"]'

+or

+    podman image inspect foo | jq '.[0].Labels["org.opencontainers.image.revision"]'

 [dnsmasq]: http://www.thekelleys.org.uk/dnsmasq/doc.html